KaseyTheJackal/checkblenderupdates/README.md

 # checkblenderupdates
-A script plus a cron-job that checks for daily Blender experimental builds every day and displays a notification letting the user know if there's a new experimental release
+A script plus a launchd daemon that checks for daily Blender experimental builds every day and displays a notification letting the user know if there's a new experimental release

 # Getting started
 1. A Mac, or hackintosh.
 Linux support will come later.